-This virtual town hall will feature a panel of education leaders and partners sharing insights on the current funding landscape and the path forward.
-Together, we will:
+The May 27th online Town Hall hall featured a panel of education leaders and partners sharing insights on the current funding landscape and the path forward.

 Thank you to everyone who joined us for the January 7, 2026 Regional Town Hall on Education Funding — students, families, educators, community members, and legislators.
 Your presence, engagement, and support helped make this student-led event meaningful and impactful.